AC1706-67/bioreceipt.ai/PHOTO_GALLERY_PERFORMANCE_ENHANCEMENTS.md

 - **87% cache hit rate**
 - **60% reduction in battery impact**

-These optimizations ensure the BioPulse photo gallery provides an excellent user experience while maintaining accessibility and reliability standards.
+These optimizations ensure the BioReceipt photo gallery provides an excellent user experience while maintaining accessibility and reliability standards.